PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 Use `/I` to specify the name of a file or directory to scan
 * The path can contain the wildcard character *

-The output directory name is optional
+The output directory path is optional
 * If omitted, the output files will be created in the program directory

 The parameter file switch `/P` is optional